 - Waxing Crescent – Visible late morning till after dusk

 - First Quarter – Afternoon, early evening till appx midnight

 - Waxing Gibbous – Late afternoon till early morning

 - Waning Gibbous – After dusk till early morning

 - Waning Crescent – Early morning till evening

-Archimedes was the first to design a planetarium that could accurately represent the surface of the Moon and other planets.
+Archimedes, a prominent mathematician, and inventor in ancient Greece, were the first to design a planetarium that could accurately represent the Moon and other planets’ surface.
 Galileo was the first to observe the Moon via telescope back in 1609.
 He saw that the Moon was covered in mountains and craters.
 It was far from smooth, as many initially believed.

 The Soviets were the first to reach the Moon with an unmanned probe in 1966.
 The U.S. reached the Moon first with a crewed spacecraft with the Apollo missions in 1969.
-Apollo 11 was the first spacecraft to land with astronauts who were able actually to walk on the Moon.
-The Apollo program was the third program that was carried out by NASA.
+Apollo 11 was the first spacecraft to land with astronauts who could walk on the Moon.
+The Apollo program was the third program that NASA carried out.
 This program landed men on the Moon between 1969 and 1972.
-Overall, twelve different men walked on the Moon as a result of this program.
+Overall, twelve different men walked on the Moon due to this program.

 In 1990, the Japanese joined as the third nation to send a spacecraft in orbit around the Moon.
-Following this, in 1994 the United States sent Clementine into orbit so that it could create topographical maps of the Moon.
+In 1994, the United States sent Clementine into orbit to create topographical maps of the Moon.
 India, China, Japan, and the U.S. have all sent orbiters to the Moon since.